-- 13. The exhibit must include written instructions for operation (the instructions should be written as if they were to tell a grandparent or elderly person how to operate the robot), construction plans, and one to three pages of project photographs.
+- The exhibit must include clear, detailed, step-by-step written instructions for operation, construction plans, and one to three pages of project photographs.
 In addition, a 5 minute video presentation placed on a CD, DVD, USB drive, or similar removable storage device, if applicable.
 For robots that can be programmed, robot programming information must be included.
 This information should be placed inside the 10" x 13" manila envelope mentioned above.
 The exhibitor may enter their energy management project listed under the electric program if the exhibitor so chooses.
-No exhibitor will be allowed to set up their robot in person. - 14.
+No exhibitor will be allowed to set up their robot in person.
+Robot programming information can be, but not limited to, source code, block diagrams, screen captures of the coding window, and other images that show the programming logic used. - 2.
 In the event that the robot uses a device like a phone, iPad, or tablet for programming AND operation, DO NOT include the device (phone, tablet, etc.).
 The device's safety cannot be insured.
 Instead record a video demonstrating the instructions included for your robot.
-It should show, setting up the robot, starting the robot, the robot executing its task, and powering off the robot, just like the instructions are written. - 15.
+It should show, setting up the robot, starting the robot, the robot executing its task, and powering off the robot, just like the instructions are written. - 3.
 Creativity, workmanship, and functionality will be strong criteria in judging the "Robot designed by Exhibitor" classes.
-All robots should have a purpose or intended function, examples include, but are not limited to: following a line, sweeping the floor, solving a rubix cube, sorting colors, or climbing stairs. - 16.Exhibitors name(s) and county must be tagged or labeled in a prominent location on the robot. - 17.See the last section for full details about exhibiting posters, display boards and notebooks. - 18.
+All robots should have a purpose or intended function, examples include, but are not limited to: following a line, sweeping the floor, solving a rubix cube, sorting colors, or climbing stairs. - 4.
+Exhibitors name(s) and county must be tagged or labeled in a prominent location on the robot. - 5.
+See the last section for full details about exhibiting posters, display boards and notebooks. - 6.
 If a safety violation is noted by the judges, superintendents, or other staff, the exhibitor's exhibit, at the judges' discretion, will receive a participation ribbon.

 CLASSES - Division A- NOVICE- Ages 7 & 8.
 (Div A is not eligible for state fair) 5505: NOVICE - Robot made from a commercial (purchased) kit 5506: NOVICE - Robot designed and constructed by exhibitor Robot must not be a mere modification of an existing robot kit or plan.
 5507: NOVICE - Programmable robot made from a commercial (purchased) kit 5519: NOVICE - Robot designed and constructed by exhibitor or from a commercial kit, that is operated by a remote controlled device 5543: NOVICE - Junk Drawer Robotics - based curriculum robot Division B - INTERMEDIATE - Ages 9 - 13 5509: INTERMEDIATE - Robot made from a commercial (purchased) kit (No programming, Just assembly) 5510: INTERMEDIATE - Robot designed and constructed by exhibitor The robot must not be a mere modification of an existing robot kit or plan.
 5511: INTERMEDIATE - Programmable robot made from a commercial (purchased) kit 5544: INTERMEDIATE - Junk Drawer Robotics 5546 :INTERMEDIATE - Robot designed and constructed by exhibitor or from a commercial kit, that is operated by a remote controlled device.
 Division C - Senior - Ages 14-18 5513: SENIOR - Robot made from a commercial (purchased) kit (No programming, Just assembly) 5514: SENIOR - Robot designed and constructed by exhibitor The robot must not be a mere modification of an existing robot kit or plan.
-5515: SENIOR - Programmable robot made from a commercial (purchased) kit 5545: SENIOR - Junk Drawer Robotics 5547: SENIOR - Robot designed and constructed by exhibitor or from a commercial kit, that is operated by a remote controlled device.
+5515: SENIOR - Programmable robot made from a commercial (purchased) kit 5545: SENIOR - Junk Drawer Robotics commercial kit, that is operated by a remote controlled device.